ellennickles/code-your-way-s23/week6/github.md

     repository](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories?platform=mac#renaming-a-remote-repository)

-7. Return to your GitHub account and refresh your remote repository page to find your project!
+7. Return to your GitHub account and refresh your remote repository page to find your project's files.
 NOTE: After you connect your local repository to a remote repository, any commits that you make on your local machine will not automatically be "saved" in the remote repository.
 You'll need to `push` those changes to the remote.

-## Push changes to remote repository
+## Push changes to a remote repository

 After you connect your local repository to a remote repository, local commits are not automatically "saved" in the remote repository.
-You'll need to `push` those change to the remote with this command:
+You'll need to `push` those commits to the remote repository on GitHub with this command:

   ```sh
   $ git push origin main